mrkkrp/dot-emacs/README.md

 ## Packages

-Here is collection of packages that I use (in alphabetical order):
+Here is a collection of packages that I use (in alphabetical order):

 Package/Repo | Description
 ------------ | -----------